Caleb-o/esolang/README.md

 - No file I/O
 - Procs, like macros, are copied in-place of their call.
 Meaning the program's final code will be bloated.
 - Only type is an integer (sometimes interpreted as a boolean when using comparison)
+- Imports are relative to the interpreter, so a local import might cause an error because it may not exist relative to the interpreter.